freyavs/solid-findmyfriends/README.md

 This is an assignment for the course web development taught by professor Ruben Verborgh at Ghent University

-This application uses solidpods to store and share your locationdata.
+This application uses solid and linked data to store and share your location on a decentralized way.

-## Project setup
+#### To run the project clone the repository and use:
 ```
 npm install
 ```